Melangert/Fix-My-Laptop-FML-/README.md

 # fml — Fix My Laptop

-A lightweight Linux system maintenance tool built for low-spec and older machines.
+A lightweight Linux system maintenance tool built for low-spec and older machines, doesnt magically imporve performance but it would be good to run it every once in a while if you feel your system slowing down.

 ![fml screenshot](fml.png)